augustl/gradle-warlike-plugin/README.md

 Mirroring the "war" plugin, the folder src/main/webapp will be included as part of the container setup.

 For example, add the file src/main/webapp/WEB-INF/web.xml to configure the container via the traditinal web.xml format.

+## Internals

+springloaded is used for hot code reloading.

+Jetty is used for the embedded container.